Empress Myeongseong: Medicine, music, and religion

-The arrival of Horace Newton Allen under invitation of the queen consort in September 1884 marked the formal introduction of Christianity, which spread rapidly in Joseon.
-He was able, with the queen consort's permission and official sanction, to arrange for the appointment of other missionaries as government employees.
+The arrival of Horace Newton Allen under invitation of the queen in September 1884 marked the formal introduction of Christianity, which spread rapidly in Joseon.
+He was able, with the queen's permission and official sanction, to arrange for the appointment of other missionaries as government employees.
 He also introduced modern medicine in Korea by establishing the first western Royal Medical Clinic of Gwanghyewon in February 1885.
 (Note: The hospital was renamed "Jejungwon" on 23 April 1885.
 Currently, this would be the future Yonsei University & Severance Hospital.)

 In April 1885, numerous Protestant missionaries began to arrive in Joseon.
 Prominent Protestant missionaries Horace Grant Underwood, Lillias Horton Underwood, and William B. Scranton (with his mother, Mary Scranton) moved to Korea in May 1885.
 They established churches within Seoul and began to establish centers in the countryside.
 Catholic missionaries arrived soon afterwards.

-Christian missionaries made converts but also created contributions towards modernisation of the country.
+Christian missionaries made converts but also contributions towards modernisation of the country.
 Concepts of equality, human rights and freedom, and the participation of both men and women in religious activities were introduced for the first time to Joseon.
-The queen consort wanted the literacy rate to rise, and with the aid of Christian educational programs, it did so within a matter of a few years.
+The queen wanted the literacy rate to rise, and with the aid of Christian educational programs, it did so within a matter of a few years.

 Notable changes were made in music.
 Western music theory partly displaced the traditional Eastern concepts.
 Protestant missions introduced Christian hymns and other Western songs that created a strong impetus to modify Korean ideas about music.
 The organ and other Western musical instruments were introduced in 1890, and a Christian hymnal was published in the Korean language in 1893 under the commission of the queen consort.

-The queen consort invited different missionaries to enter Joseon.
+The queen invited different missionaries to enter Joseon.
 She valued their knowledge of Western history, science, and mathematics.
 It can be assumed these advantages were seen as outweighing the potential loss of ancestor worship, which Catholic converts were well-known to have resisted in face of sustained persecution in the past.
 Isolationists continued to view Christianity as subversive of morals in the refusal to perform rites for ancestors and the perceived disloyalty to the state.
 Some scholars had attempted to classify Christianity not as a religion but a school of learning.
-A degree of religious tolerance was a practical outcome of the queen consort's policies, whether or not it had been an overt goal.
-The queen consort herself never became a Christian, but remained a devout Buddhist with influences from shamanism and Confucianism.
+A degree of religious tolerance was a practical outcome of the queen's policies, whether or not it had been an overt goal.
+The queen herself never became a Christian, but remained a devout Buddhist with influences from shamanism and Confucianism.